drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 **If you are not sure how to do something, have a look at the "How To" section.**

 1. Create a new notebook rename it "exercises".
 Navigate to it using your file browser to make sure you can find it.
-2. Write and execute some Python code to carry out the following calculations
+2. Write and run some Python code to carry out the following calculations
     1. \\(3 + 8\\)
     2. \\(3 / 7\\)
     3. \\(456 / 21\\)